 So, which shipping company is best?
 It depends.

-The costs and convenience of using each shipper are very much dependent upon your volume, your location, and your staffing levels.
-Generally speaking, our clients utilize UPS and USPS, as they offer a good balance between low cost, convenience, and delivery times.
+The costs and convenience of using each shipper are very much dependent on your volume, your location, and your staffing levels.
+Generally speaking, our clients use UPS and USPS, as they offer a good balance between low cost, convenience, and delivery times.

 To figure out which shipping company is best, ask yourself: